 Yoga Siem Reap by Navutu Dreams

-Practice yoga in Siem Reap’s best yoga destination at Navutu Dreams Resort & Wellness Retreat with 2 fully equipped yoga shalas surrounded by lush tropical gardens just few minutes away from Angkor Wat.
+Practice yoga in Siem Reap’s best yoga destination at Navutu Dreams Resort and Wellness Retreat with two fully equipped yoga shalas, surrounded by lush tropical gardens just a few minutes away from Angkor Wat.
 Relax and reconnect with yourself in Siem Reap’s only wellness resort offering our guests and non-guests two daily classes.

 All classes are 60mins except our *Workshop on Saturday is two hours.
 Workshop will focus on specific practice – check our Facebook Samadhi Yogashala & Wellness Center by Navutu Dreams or Instagram @samadhiyogashalanavutu

 Private classes for yoga, Bodywork, Breathwork or meditation or holistic treatments are readily available within the resort’s yoga shala.
 Pranayama meditation or yoga at sunrise in an Angkorian temple or in a beautiful pagoda may also be arranged with prior reservations.
 Please email email@example.com for further inquiries.
 For tailor-made experiences or proposals for corporate wellness activities, please contact firstname.lastname@example.org.

 To keep the body in good health is a duty…otherwise we shall not be able to keep our mind strong and clear – BuddhaYoga & Meditation practices date back to 300 B.C. and various traditions are found in both Buddhist and Hindu traditions.
 We believe the goals of Yoga and Meditation practices are self-realization and keeping oneself balanced and healthy on a daily basis.
 Health is your greatest wealth.
 The body’s DNA knows how to heal itself; all it needs is the energy.
 The energizing, rejuvenating Yoga & Mediation practices can be the source of this energy.